juusomer/nopeusbotti/README.md

   --west FLOAT         The westernmost longitude coordinate of the monitored
                        area  [required]
-  --speed-limit FLOAT  Speed limit withing the monitored area  [required] --stop-id TEXT       The stops ids to track.
+  --speed-limit FLOAT  Speed limit withing the monitored area  [required] --route TEXT         The routes to track.
 This option can be repeated as
                        many times as needed.  [required] --no-tweets          If set, do not send any tweets, only produce the figures (for testing purposes).